SeanezLab/BoMI-py/docs/start-react.md

 ### b.
 Begin Task

 Click **"Begin task"** to start the experiment!
-All raw data will be stored to disk (Yost 3-Space Sensor, Trigno EMG, task events, metadata, and configurations etc.)
+All raw data will be stored to disk (main input, Trigno EMG, task events, metadata, and configurations etc.)

 ![](./img/bomi-sr-precision-begintask.png)